Turn Your Walk Into a Workout

 Head for the hills.
-Walking up hills also increases intensity.
-So does lifting the incline on a treadmill.
-But don't hang on to the treadmill as you walk or you'll negate the benefits, Iknoian says.
+If you can't get outside, raise the incline on the treadmill.
+Don't hang on to the treadmill as you walk or you'll miss the benefits, Iknoian says.
 "You don't want to look as if you're waterskiing."
-Hanging on makes your body perpendicular to the treadmill, so ergonomically you're walking on flat ground.

 Change the surface.
-Consider changing your walking surface for a greater challenge.
 "Walking on trails and maneuvering around rocks increases muscular demand," Iknoian says.
-Snow, sand -- even grass -- makes walking more of a challenge.
+Snow, sand -- even grass -- make walking more of a challenge.

-Use Nordic poles to get upper body muscles involved.
+Use Nordic poles to use your upper body muscles.
 "You increase the cardio workout when using poles, plus they take the stress off of knees when walking downhill," Iknoian says.

 Add resistance with a weighted backpack or weight vest.
 "If you use a backpack, fill it with water, sand, or kitty litter so the weight distributes evenly," Schurman says.
 "Avoid ankle and hand weights, which can change your gait and can set you up for injury."